cmg777/starter-academic-v501/content/home/eventsOnline.md

   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '1'
 ---
-In the QuaRCS-lab JP, we conduct research on quantitative regional and computational science.
-We exploit the integration of macroeconomics, spatial data science, and machine learning to understand and inform the process of sustainable development across subnational regions and countries.

 <iframe height="1600" width="100%" frameborder="no" src="https://lu.ma/quarcs?height=1600"> </iframe>